welkincloud-io/welkin-release-notes/README.md

 - FT-900: Superbills
 We are introducing Superbills, which can be sent to patients for reimbursement.
 A new section called “Superbill Template” has been added to Designer, allowing templates to be uploaded for generating Superbills.
 Superbills can be generated from the Encounter page and list all paid services within the Encounter.
 Future updates will include an automation for sending Superbills.

+- FT-482 (WS-366): Variable Builder for Tables in Assessment PDF We are adding new capabilities to build variables that will produce tables as outputs in assessment PDFs.
+This can be used to create documents requiring a table structure, such as listing medications.
+Variables can be configured to pull information from certain CDTs, filtering and sorting as needed.

+## Improvements and Bug Fixes

 - FT-885 (WS-3764, WS-3682): PII Information is Hidden in Tasks and Calendar
 With this release, when a user views a Provider’s calendar who has patients to whom the user does not have access (due to Territories, Region, or Care Team restrictions), they will see “*****” instead of the first and last name, age, and gender in the calendar event blocks.
 Tasks for patients to whom users do not have access and for whom they are not the assignee will also be hidden.
 If the user is the assignee but does not have access to the patient, they will see “*****” instead of the first and last name.

-- FT-482 (WS-366): Variable Builder for Tables in Assessment PDF We are adding new capabilities to build variables that will produce tables as outputs in assessment PDFs.
-This can be used to create documents requiring a table structure, such as listing medications.
-Variables can be configured to pull information from certain CDTs, filtering and sorting as needed.

 - FT-919: External Profiles (e.g., MediSpan) Usable in Assessments
 Previously, when a field attached to an external profile, such as our MediSpan medications, was used in an assessment, it could not search the external profile.
 It behaved like an internal profile, allowing selection only from items added via a data view.
 We have improved this functionality, and it will now enable searches within the external database.

-## Improvements and Bug Fixes

-- FT-990: Move Configuration of Acuity UserID to Admin Panel For customers using Acuity Enterprise integration, we have moved the configuration of the Acuity User ID field from user attributes to the Admin panel.
-This change simplifies the configuration process.

 # Release notes: Version 2024.51.0